 - Diagnose, treat, or provide continuous care to hospital inpatients.

 - Prescribe medications or treatment regimens to hospital inpatients.

 - Order or interpret the results of tests such as laboratory tests and radiographs (x-rays).

 Hospitalists with little to no experience tend to make between $60280 and $111440 while the more experienced ones can earn over $208,000 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Hospitalist is to move to a higher paying state like NH.
-Right now, the highest paying states for Hospitalists are NH, AL, WY, MN and MT.
+One of the easiest ways to increase your salary as a Hospitalist is to move to a higher paying state like NH.
+Right now, the highest paying states for Hospitalists are NH, ND, ME, MT and MN.

-3 other factors that can increase your salary as A Hospitalist is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Hospitalist is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Hospitalists what degree they had when they got the job and most of them said they had a Post-doctoral followed by PhD.
+We asked other Hospitalists what degree they had when they got the job and most of them said they had a Post-Doctoral Training followed by a PhD.